Citizens Planning Institute Program Manager

 Please submit a cover letter and resume with your application.
 Applications without all required documents will not be considered.

 - We are a Public Service Loan Forgiveness Program qualified employer

-- 25% tuition discount program for City employees (and sometimes spouses and dependents as well) in partnership with area colleges and universities
+- Employees are eligible for a 25% tuition discount program (and sometimes spouses and dependents as well) in partnership with area colleges and universities

 Successful candidate must be a city of Philadelphia resident within six months of hire

 The City of Philadelphia is an Equal Opportunity employer and does not permit discrimination based on race, ethnicity, color, sex, sexual orientation, gender identity, religion, national origin, ancestry, age, disability, marital status, source of income, familial status, genetic information or domestic or sexual violence victim status.
 If you believe you were discriminated against, call the Philadelphia Commission on Human Relations at 215-686-4670 or send an email to [email protected] For more information, go to: Human Relations Website: http://www.phila.gov/humanrelations/Pages/default.aspx